Camelbak Mini MULE – Kids Hydration Pack Review

 Camelbak Mini MULE Review – Results of our Test Rides and Hikes

-Over the last year, we’ve been testing out hydration packs from various brands for our Best Kids Hydration Packs article, and while every brand certainly has its perks, the Camelbak Mini MULE is still our favorite for most kids.
+Over the last few years, we’ve been testing out hydration packs from various brands for our Best Kids Hydration Packs article, and while every brand certainly has its perks, the Camelbak Mini MULE is still our favorite for most kids.
 From its kid-friendly bite valve to its wide range of fit, we’ll cover everything you need to know about the Mini MULE.

 It’s All About the Bite Valve!

-While there are many different features of hydration packs to consider, such as overall fit on the child and airflow (both covered below), after years of testing we’ve found these features play a very minor role if the bite valve doesn’t work.
+While there are many different features of hydration packs to consider, such as overall fit on the child and back ventilation (both covered below), after years of testing we’ve found these features play a very minor role if the bite valve doesn’t work.
 If a pack is always leaking or the child can’t get water out of the pack without any assistance, then what’s the point of buying a hydration pack?

 boy biting the valve of the Camelbak Mini MULE kids hydration pack